I should know better than to click on anything that says, “What Not To Wear After Age______!” I really really should!

 - Unhealthy Attachments: if you find yourself constantly hooked to some thing or another, or someone or another, time to investigate that attachment and let it go.
 Addiction and attachment are the same, unchecked…and they rule you.

-- Pain: We all know pain has a purpose it tells us when something is wrong with our emotional, physical or spiritual selves.
+- Pain: We all know pain has a purpose, it tells us when something is wrong with our emotional, physical, or spiritual selves.
 It tells us when there is an injury.
-Staying in pain is a choice.
-If you have chronic physical pain, make one decision and act on it every single day that gets you closer to healing.
+Beyond that, staying in pain is a choice.
+If you have chronic physical pain, make one decision that gets you closer to healing and act on it every single day.
 If you have chronic emotional pain, start talking to someone.
 Counseling is a good thing, talking gets it all out of your head and heart.

 - Unhealthy Choices: This is the last one, because I feel like it is the foundation upon what all the others are built.
 If you eat like crap, you will feel like crap.
 If you are not moving, your body will tell you in various ways beyond your weight even.
 They now have said lethargy is as dangerous as smoking.
 Take care of your E.S.P. -Emotional. -Spiritual. -Physical.
 Start there and the rest falls into place.

 I hope you found this post educational and helpful.